-- Bulb exposure stops if you press the shutter button completely and release it during the timer.
-Note that setting the power switch to < OFF > ends bulb timer shooting when the camera is set to (Shooting creative filters). - Bulb exposure continues even after your specified exposure time if you keep pressing the shutter button completely (which overrides automatic stopping when your specified exposure time elapses). - The bulb timer is cleared (and reverts to [Disable]) when you switch shooting modes.
+- Bulb exposure continues even after your specified exposure time if you keep pressing the shutter button completely (which overrides automatic stopping when your specified exposure time elapses). - The bulb timer is cleared (and reverts to [Disable]) when you switch shooting modes.